18 December 2018

 - Kokomo: Closed for renovation.
 Reopening date unknown.

 - Mahamaya: All operational.
-Minor fountain renovation.
+Minor renovation at pool.

 - Karma Reef: Closed.
-Reopening date unknown.
+Expected reopening date March 2019

 - Nirvana: Fully operational.